jochasinga/firma/README.md

 }

 ```

 Setting `debug` query parameter to anything other than `true` or leave empty
 will default to `debug=false` and hash strings are returned instead.

-JSON with `null` data will be returned if the number of `tx` is not a power of two.y
+JSON with `null` data will be returned if the number of `tx` is not a power of two.
 Read [merkle.mli](./merkle.mli) to find out more.

 # WIP